 You will return to see Dr. Rosenthal during the next several days for a postoperative check.
 Further follow up appointments will be made at that time.

 You can be up and about the day of your breast enlargement surgery, although it is best to wait about 4-5 days before working or driving.
 You will need to refrain from vigorous physical activity for 4 weeks.
-Dr. Rosenthal may recommend implant massage depending on the type of implant you have.
+Dr. Rosenthal may recommend implant massage depending on the type of breast implants you have.
 Dr. Rosenthal will guide you as to when you may resume normal activities.

 For breast augmentation in San Jose – Campbell area, contact female plastic surgeon Regina Rosenthal today.